 Where is Big Knife Provincial Park?

 Big Knife Provincial Park is a small park located in the Battle River Valley in east central Alberta.
-It’s about 10 kilometres south of the city of Camrose and ninety minutes northeast of Red Deer.
+It’s about n hour’s drive southeast of the city of Camrose and ninety minutes northeast of Red Deer.

 Related: Read our post 10 Amazing Jasper Hikes.